jscad/OpenJSCAD.org/packages/io/csg.js/V2-BRAINSTORM.md

     - for 2d shapes (CAG): FuzzyShape2Factory (used every time canonicalize() is called, ie A LOT) lookupOrCreate() is called FOR EACH VERTEX but the results are discarded !! lots of calls for nothing
     - 3d shape (CSG) 3d polygons have 'planes' but a lot of geometry primitives generate planes (normals) on the fly, not

+### Notes

+- Planes: used a lot,
+  * V1: had the following structure
+  this.normal = normal
+  this.w = w
+  * V2: simply a vec4 : [x,y,z,w]
+  xyzw are like xyzw = abcd from common written form of the plane equation

+- OrthoNormalBasis: mostly used to project back & forth between 2D & 3D
+  *